 Thyme- Leaved Bluets

-Thyme- leaved bluets are a late spring wildflower.
-They are a tiny flower with four blue petals surrounding a central yellow spot.
+Thyme-leaved bluets are a late spring wildflower.
+They are tiny flowers with four blue petals surrounding a central yellow spot.
 Often, the flowers are seen in a group.
-Thyme- leaved bluets are commonly seen throughout the park.
+Thyme-leaved bluets are commonly seen throughout the park.

 Suggested Trails: Kephart Prong Trail